What We Do

 Our training courses lead to certification in our nationally accredited program.

-Trainees successfully completing the Initial course may apply for further training in our Advanced Course.
-Trainer recommendation is required for our Supervisor Course, Therapy Course, and Instructor Level Courses.
+Trainees successfully completing our Initial course may apply for further training in our Advanced Course that leads to certification as a Dyslexia Practitioner 2.
+Trainer recommendation is required to participate in our Supervisor Course, Therapy Course, and Instructor Level Courses.

 Each center sets their own training schedule.
 Please contact your local center for more information about our training courses.

 Our Centers have become resources in their communities.
 Many Center Directors receive requests to talk to local groups about dyslexia, the type of intervention we provide to children, and how we train qualified individuals in this intervention.
 Contact your local Center for more information about possible outreach opportunities.

 Our centralized data base is used to monitor and show an individual child’s progress and to show a summary of the average progress made by the children attending the Centers every year.

 Formal testing must be conducted before contacting the Children’s Dyslexia Center.
 Once this evaluation is completed, the parent should locate the nearest center, then call the Center Director, who will send an application to be completed and returned with supporting information.